Neil McCluskey

-Neil Gerard McCluskey (December 15, 1920–May 27, 2008), a former Jesuit Catholic priest known as Reverend Neil Gerard McCluskey, S.J. from his ordination in the 1940s to 1975, was a prominent voice for Catholic Education in the United States in the time of Vatican II.
+Neil Gerard McCluskey (December 15, 1920 – May 27, 2008) was an American former Jesuit priest who was a prominent voice for Catholic education in the United States in the time of the Second Vatican Council.
 McCluskey wrote the famous Land O'Lakes Statement, as a member of the committee headed by Fr.
 Theodore Hesburgh.
 McCluskey was also the last surviving nephew of Blessed Solanus Casey.

+Biography

 Early life

 McCluskey was born and raised in Seattle, Washington and attended O'Dea High School.
 McCluskey's mother, Mary Genevieve Casey McCluskey was the younger sister of Blessed Solanus Casey.
 McCluskey entered the Society of Jesus in 1938.

 He earned a bachelor's degree in English and Philosophy and a master's degree in Philosophy from Gonzaga University in 1944 and 1945, respectively.
 He earned a licentiate in sacred theology from the Alma College, now the Jesuit School of Theology at Berkeley, in 1952.

-Career in Education
+Career in education

 In 1955, McCluskey moved to New York City and became an associate editor for America Magazine, the prominent Jesuit Catholic weekly journal, way he would stay until 1960.
 While working at America, McCluskey earned his Ph.D. in social history in 1957, studying at Columbia Graduate School of Philosophy and Teachers College.
 It was also in New York City where he wrote his first few books on Catholic Education.

 In 1960, McCluskey returned to his alma mater as an education professor.
 In his time at Gonzaga, he would be named Dean of the School of Education, and later Academic Vice President of Gonzaga.
 McCluskey also helped develop Gonzaga’s Honors Program and created the Gonzaga in Florence study abroad program.
 At Gonzaga, McCluskey continued writing books on Catholic education.

 In 1966, Father Theodore Hesburgh brought Father McCluskey to the University of Notre Dame as a Visiting Professor of Education.
 McCluskey was then promoted to Dean-Director of the Notre Dame Institute for Studies in Education and founded the Notre Dame Journal of Education.
 While at Notre Dame, McCluskey became a member of the Religious Education Association Board of Directors where he would serve for 23 years.
 As a Jesuit at Notre Dame, a Holy Cross institution, McCluskey played a key role as intermediary between Notre Dame and the prominent Jesuit universities around the country who had had a contentious relationship for many years.